williamvongphan/apcs-test-two-review/explanations/the_part_with_multiple_guesses/1-9/5/readme.md

 # Question 5
 ## Question
-In the code below, comment out assignments and method invocatiosn that the compiler identifies as violations of the rules for referring to class members (aka "static" members)
+In the code below, comment out assignments and method invocatiosn that the compiler identifies as violations of the rules for referring to class members (aka "static" members).
 ```java
 public class GrokStatic {
 	public static int classField;